Call for abstracts

 - Names of co-authors

-- 400-word maximum structured abstract, which indicates the aim and objectives of the research, the methods used, the key findings and the main conclusion(s).
+- 400-word maximum structured abstract in plain text or MS Word format (PDFs will be rejected), which indicates the background, aims and objectives of the research, the methods used, the key findings and the main conclusion(s).
+Abstracts submitted in MS Word must be in Times New Roman, font size 12.

 Structure of proposals for organized sessions